QuantInsti/webinars/Algo Trading Workshop 2023/readme.md

-Certainly, let's break down the information into a more detailed and step-by-step format for your GitHub README.md file:

 ### Accessing Part 2 of the Algo Trading Workshop

 To access Part 2 of the Algo Trading workshop, you can follow these steps: